 To use cardamom in a mix, or try it on its own, put a few drops into an essential oil diffuser.
 The rich, spicy scent of the cardamom may also help you to relax, which could decrease nausea and anxiety due to illness.

-Fennel is frequently used as a digestive aid and a constipation reliever.
+Fennel as a digestive aid and a constipation reliever.
 Fennel is able to relax the digestive tract, which prevents and aids nausea.
 Using fennel essential oil could have the same effect.
 Fennel oil can be diluted in a carrier oil and applied to pressure points on your body or diffused.
 There’s little risk to using fennel oil several times per day.

 Using essential oils for nausea is a generally low-risk home remedy.
 But there are some people that shouldn’t use this treatment as a way to get rid of nausea.
 In very rare cases, over-exposure from the menthol contained in peppermint and spearmint can hurt your skin.
 A more commonly reported side effect is dermatitis from lavender oil.